4d/4D-NetKit/README.md

 |options|Object|->| Description of mails to get|
 |Result|Object|<-| Status object that contains mail list and other information|

-`Office365.mail.getMails()` allows you to get messages in the signed-in user's mailbox (including the Deleted Items and Clutter folders).
+`Office365.mail.getMails()` allows you to get messages in the signed-in user's mailbox (for detailed information, please refer to the [Microsoft's documentation website](https://learn.microsoft.com/en-us/graph/api/user-list-messages?view=graph-rest-1.0&tabs=http)).

-This method returns mail bodies only in HTML format.
-A [permission](#permisions) is required to call this API.
+This method returns mail bodies in HTML format only.

 In *options*, pass an object to define the mails to get.
 The available properties for that object are (all properties are optional):